FoolCode/SphinxQL-Query-Builder/README.md

 ## About

 This is a SphinxQL Query Builder used to work with SphinxQL, a SQL dialect used with the Sphinx search engine.
-It maps every function listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#SphinxQL-reference) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-SphinxQL-benchmark/) than the available Sphinx API.
+It maps most of the functions listed in the [SphinxQL reference](http://sphinxsearch.com/docs/current.html#SphinxQL-reference) and is generally [faster](http://sphinxsearch.com/blog/2010/04/25/sphinxapi-vs-SphinxQL-benchmark/) than the available Sphinx API.

 This Query Builder has no dependencies besides PHP 5.3, `\MySQLi` extension, and [Sphinx](http://sphinxsearch.com).

 __This package is BETA QUALITY.__ It is recommended that you do extensive testing in development before using it in a production environment.

+### Missing methods?

+SphinxQL evolves very fast.

+Most of the new functions are static one liners like `SHOW PLUGINS`.
+We'll avoid trying to keep up with these methods, as they are easy to just call directly.
+You're free to submit pull requests to support these methods.

+If any feature is unreachable through this library, open a new issue or send a pull request.

 ## Code Quality